Why bother making homemade applesauce when you can buy it cheaply? Flavor, my friend, flavor.

 If you learn how to make applesauce, you can make it any way you like.
 Chunky, spicy, with other fruits – you decide.

 You can make it on the stove top, or in the crock pot or Instant Pot.
 Once you've crafted your yummy sauce, you can enjoy it alone or topping anything from oatmeal to ice cream.

-What Kind of Apples are Best for Making Applesauce?
+What Type of Apples are Best for Making Applesauce?

 To make homemade applesauce, you want an apple variety that gets soft when cooked (unless you like really chunky applesauce).
 Some top sauce varieties include:

 - Ginger Gold

 - Heyer 12